DanTurekCIS2454/cis2454-fall2025-project-2-DanTurekCIS2454/README.md

 Think I have Post to create, checking curl command
 Yes post worked using curl
 Delete through curl worked.
+Put through curl worked.

-Criteria    Complete 5 points   Missing 0 points    Criterion Score Get endpoint with filtering Score of Get endpoint with filtering,  2 / 5 put endpoint for updates    Score of put endpoint for updates,     0 / 5 post update for creating    Score of post update for creating,     5 / 5 delete endpoint deleting    Score of delete endpoint for deleting, 5 / 5 Total   Score of Project 2,                                       12 / 20
+Criteria    Complete 5 points   Missing 0 points    Criterion Score Get endpoint with filtering Score of Get endpoint with filtering,  2 / 5 put endpoint for updates    Score of put endpoint for updates,     5 / 5 post update for creating    Score of post update for creating,     5 / 5 delete endpoint deleting    Score of delete endpoint for deleting, 5 / 5 Total   Score of Project 2,                                       17 / 20